robertbachmann/vars/README.md

 fail.

 One way deal with this problem is to Java's `Optional<T>` monad and change `f` and `g` to return `Optional.empty` on error.
-This approach has the drawback that available exception information. gets lost.
-To keep the exception information the pattern from Scala's [Try](http://www.scala-lang.org/api/current/scala/util/Try.html)
-type can be used.
+This approach has the drawback that available exception information will be lost.
+To keep the exception information the pattern from Scala's [Try](http://www.scala-lang.org/api/current/scala/util/Try.html) type can be used.

 Atlassian's Fugue library provides a Java implementation of the `Try` type.
 The module `vars-fugue` provides integration with Fugue.